Managing in France

 Food and Dining

 Food is important to the French, and most people take a long midday break to eat.
-You'll fit in with your new team if you observe this custom as well.
+You'll fit in with your new team if you observe this custom, too.
 Don't eat at your desk or take a short lunch, and avoid requesting a "working lunch" from your team.

 It's also a good idea to learn French table manners and dining etiquette; this is especially important if you're attending a formal dinner or a meal at a colleague's home.
 Not observing basic rules will offend others, and it may damage your reputation.